luebbe/homie-node-collection/README.md

 ### DHT22Node

-A node for a DHT22 temperature/humidity sensor.
+A node for DHT22 temperature/humidity sensors.
 Reports the two values back via MQTT.
 Depending on whether the sensor could be read successfully advertises status as:

 - `homie/<device-id>/<node-name>/status` (ok|error)